Investment Clock : What Time Is It ?

 How different asset classes perform during the economic cycle

-As the economy moves through its cycle, Fidelity uses the Investment Clock to re-balance asset allocation in favor of the asset class most likely to outperform based on historical research.
-Typically, bonds outperform during the Reflation phase when governments tend to lower interest rates to stimulate economic growth, stocks outperform during the Recovery phase and commodities during the Overheat phase as investors become risk seeking, and finally cash tends to be the best performer during the Stagflation phase when weak economic growth or recession tends to cause prices of other assets to fall.
+As the economy moves through its cycle, Fidelity uses the Investment Clock to re-balance asset allocation in favour of the asset class most likely to outperform based on historical research.
+Typically, bonds outperform during the Reflation phase when governments tend to lower interest rates to stimulate economic growth, stocks outperform during the Recovery phase and commodities during the Overheat phase as investors become risk-seeking, and finally, cash tends to be the best performer during the Stagflation phase when weak economic growth or recession tends to cause prices of other assets to fall.

 How different stock sectors perform during the economic cycle